emberjs-cn/www.emberjs.cn/source/bilingual_guides/routing/specifying-the-location-api.md

 });
 ```

-If you want `/posts/new` to work instead, you can tell the Router use the browser's
+If you want `/posts/new` to work instead, you can tell the Router to use the browser's
 [history](http://caniuse.com/history) API.

 Keep in mind that your server must serve the Ember app at all the routes